Instance Methods

 Passing in

-in the option will trigger the callback immediately with the current value of the expression:vm.$watch('a', callback, { immediate: true }) // `callback` is fired immediately with current value of `a`
+immediate: truein the option will trigger the callback immediately with the current value of the expression:vm.$watch('a', callback, { immediate: true }) // `callback` is fired immediately with current value of `a`1

 2